NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_mer_credits_starting    1    // (Default: 1): Number of credits the Mercenary starts with
 ttt_kil_credits_starting    2    // (Default: 2): Number of credits the Killer starts with
-ttt_killer_smoke_timer      60   // (Default: 60): Number of seconds before a Killer will start to smoke after their last kill ttt_detective_search_only   1    // (Default: 1): Whether only detectives can search bodies or not
+ttt_killer_smoke_timer      60   // (Default: 60): Number of seconds before a Killer will start to smoke after their last kill ttt_killer_vision_enable    1    // (Default: 1): Whether Killers have their special vision highlights enabled ttt_vampire_vision_enable   1    // (Default: 1): Whether Vampires have their special vision highlights enabled ttt_zombie_vision_enable    1    // (Default: 1): Whether Zombies have their special vision highlights enabled ttt_detective_search_only   1    // (Default: 1): Whether only Detectives can search bodies or not
 ```

 # Role Weapon Shop